 Easy Gold Slime – I’m amazed at the way this slime from Fun a Day sparkles.

 Chocolate Slime – Even though this chocolate slime invented by Little Bins for Little Hands is not edible, I’ll bet it smells delicious!

 Glow in the Dark Slime – Playdough to Plato created this slime recipe that glows in the dark.

 Mud Slime – This ooey-gooey slime from Frugal Fun for Boys and Girls is like elevating a mud pie.

 The only question now is what cool slime recipe are you going to try first?!

-Join our free 5 part email series Sensory Solutions and Activities (just pop your email into the box below) and get a free sample of our Sensory Play Recipes eBook.
+Join me for a free 5 part email series Sensory Solutions and Activities (just pop your email into the box below) and get a free sample of our Sensory Play Recipes eBook.